MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/multimap-class.md

 ### <a name="return-value"></a>Dönüş Değeri

-Çoklu haritanın mümkün olan en yüksek uzunluğu.
+Multimap 'in olası en yüksek uzunluğu.

 ### <a name="example"></a>Örnek